ABOUT THIS BLOG

 Saturday, November 23, 2024

 Here is a lesson I use to teach my Grade 7-9 students how to use watercolour pencils.
-The goal is to learn how to control the amount of water in order to create a smooth watercolour gradient within a maple leaf.
+The goal is to learn how to control the amount of water in order to create a smooth watercolour gradient within a maple leaf drawing.

 Students started by drawing a naturalistic rendition of a maple leaf.
 They used their laptops to look at images online.
 Where we live, in Western Canada, there are not many maple trees.
 They prefer the climate out east!